swati-gangrade/aspnet-mysql-sample/README.md

 ###### NOTE: Use `mysql` pod `Cluster IP` as a `server` value in connection string and commit changes in GitHub.

-Connect to MySQL Database using Port Forwarding and run `CreateTable.txt` script under `DatabaseScript` folder to create table and insert dummy records.
+Connect to MySQL Database using Port Forwarding and run `CreateTable.sql` script under `DatabaseScript` folder to create table and insert dummy records.

 Now rebuild application to check application.